-Do you want to learn more about how the Earth's surface has evolved over time or how it is influenced by environmental changes?
-Do you want to understand how the climate and environment have changed from both quantitative and qualitative analyses of nature's own archives?
-Or are you interested in how glaciers and ice sheets work and interact with the climate?
-The Master Programme in Earth Science, specialising in Physical Geography, combines studies on Earth processes that shape and changes of the Earth's surface in its interaction with the climate and the environment over different time scales.
+Do you want to learn about how the Earth's surface has evolved over time, or how it is influenced by environmental changes?
+Do you want to work with analyses of nature's own archives to understand these changes?
+In the Master's Programme in Earth Science, specialising in Physical Geography, you combine studies of Earth processes that change and shape the Earth's surface through interaction with the climate and the environment over different time scales.

 Why this programme?

-The Master Programme in Earth Science, specialising in Physical Geography, has a focus on environmental change and landscape development over different scales in time and space, but also on how glaciers and ice sheets work and their role in Earth's systems.
+The specialisation in Physical Geography, within the Master's Programme in Earth Science, has a focus on environmental change and landscape development over different scales in time and space, but also on how glaciers and ice sheets work and their role in Earth's systems.
 The programme combines courses in glaciology, geomorphology and environmental and climate change with methodological courses such as GIS and field methods.

 The programme leads to a Master of Science (120 credits) with Earth Science as the main field of study.

 Name: Shelly Mardhia Faizy From: Indonesia Studying: Master’s Programme in Earth Science – Geology

 Why did you choose to come and study in Sweden?

 – From the very beginning, studying in Europe has been my dream.
 Sweden is known to be one of the leading countries when it comes to sustainable development, and therefore Sweden caught my attention.
 In addition, the Swedish Institute offers scholarships for Master's degree studies.